sohomdatta1/dabfix/README.md

 - Python 3.x
 - pip(usually included with python)
-- Access to a Wikimedia Toolforge account (optional)
+- Access to a Wikimedia Toolforge account
-- mysql database
+- mysql

 ### Steps